Thugs (film)

-Thugs also as Kumari Maavattathin Thugs is a 2023 Indian Tamil-language action drama film directed by Brinda and starring Hridhu Haroon, Anaswara Rajan, Bobby Simha, Munishkanth and R. K. Suresh in the lead roles.
-It is the remake of the Malayalam film Swathanthryam Ardharathriyil (2018).
+Kumari Maavattathin Thugs, or simply Thugs, is a 2023 Indian Tamil-language action drama film directed by Brinda and starring Hridhu Haroon, Anaswara Rajan, Bobby Simha, Munishkanth and R. K. Suresh in the lead roles.
+It is a remake of the Malayalam film Swathanthryam Ardharathriyil (2018).
 It was released on 24 February 2023.

 Plot

 Sethu Padmakumar is sentenced to imprisonment for second-degree murder in the district prison of Nagercoil.
-On his first day, he successfully helps the prison guards foil an escape plan by a group of inmates.
+On his first day, he helps the prison guards foil an escape attempt by a group of inmates.
 Consequently, the head warden, Doss, favors him.
 However, he is constantly tormented by the gang whose plan he spoiled.
 He decides to escape.

 Sethu shares his plan with his cellmate, Durai.
 Initially, Durai disagrees but later agrees after he finds out his wife is being preyed upon by random men at the marketplace where they work.
 Annachi's advocate questions Sethu about the location of his childhood friend called Charlie, but Sethu remains calm and says that he does not know anything.
 Durai asks Sethu about Annachi and Charlie, where Sethu reveals his story.

 Sethu was responsible for bookkeeping for Annachi, the most powerful and dangerous crime lord in Nagercoil, while Charlie was Annachi's driver.
 Charlie was keen to take revenge on Annachi as he killed his father.
 During this time, Sethu met and fell in love with Kayal Sivakumar, who is an orphan, disabled, and speech-impaired.
 Meanwhile, one of Annachi's men kept harassing Kayal, but he was eventually arrested by the police.
 When he was released on bail, he tracked down Kayal and tried to attack her.
 Sethu tried to stop him and ended up killing him in a fit of rage.
 Sethu asked for help from Charlie, who promised to arrange for Sethu and Kayal to escape with him to Australia, but not before he robbed Annachi of all his black money and illegal documents.
 Charlie immediately left for Australia but promised Sethu that he would come back to take him and Kayal along with him.
 In the meantime, Sethu and Kayal fled to Kerala, where they somehow stayed hidden for days.
 On their way to collect passports, Kayal got involved in a protest and was admitted to the hospital, while Sethu got arrested and was sent back to Nagercoil to face imprisonment.